mc96107/mccalc/Readme.md

-mccalc is a simple calculator
+mccalc is a simple calculator.

-features:
+Features:

 * history support (stored offline)
 * View result as you type!